Payment gateways for tactical and self-defense websites

 - Non-lethal weapons like pepper spray, stun guns, and “weapon-like” items.

 All these product types are part of what’s broadly known, in terms of payments and site builders, as tactical items.
+You should consult an attorney to ensure you follow all ATF rules, in addition to all local and Federal laws and regulations.

-Selling tactical goods is classified as high-risk
+Selling self-defense items is classified as high-risk

 When you sell tactical goods, there are many regulations and legislation in place for your business category.
 This means that tactical sales are categorized as high-risk.